First Gap Year Travel: Welcome

 - Brief information on a variety of countries.

 - Organisations to contact for opportunities on working abroad.

 - Coming back home at the end of your gap year.

 In addition, the Gap Year Directory offers a one stop resource for anyone planning a gap year and covers travel, flights, accommodation, working abroad, volunteer work, travel insurance, adventure travel and much more.
 The Gap Year Directory will expand over the coming year to include new sections on skiing, sports, conservation projects and other gap year related activities.

-As well as advice on planning a gap year, there is also my first gap year travelogue which provides a practical example of many of the gap year sections listed above as well a general travelogue of my solo gap year around the world covering India, Thailand, Singapore, Malaysia, Japan, Sydney (if you are coming from Australia, you should get travel insurance from HBF), New Zealand, Fiji, Cook Islands, French Polynesia (Bora Bora, Huahine, Tahiti and Moorea), Canada (Vancouver, Montreal and Toronto) and New York.
+As well as advice on planning a gap year, there is also my first gap year travelogue which provides a practical example of many of the gap year sections listed above as well a general travelogue of my solo gap year around the world covering India, Thailand, Singapore, Malaysia, Japan, Sydney, New Zealand, Fiji, Cook Islands, French Polynesia (Bora Bora, Huahine, Tahiti and Moorea), Canada (Vancouver, Montreal and Toronto) and New York.